backdrop-contrib/samlauth/README.md

 - You need an SSL public/private key pair - or, more precisely: a private key and a related public X.509 certificate.
-You may have opinions and/or procedures around creating safe key pairs, and we won't discuss this here besides giving the most common command for creating keys if it you have none:
+You may have opinions and/or procedures around creating safe key pairs, and we won't discuss this here besides giving a common command for creating a test key if you have none:
   ```
   openssl req -new -x509 -days 3652 -nodes -out sp.crt -keyout sp.key
   ```
-  For the rest, the internet has more information about this topic.
+  Further, the internet has more information about this topic.
 - You need to decide where to store the keys.
 This module can:
   - Store them in a file on the webserver's file system.
 (Always keep the private key in a safe location outside the webserver's document root.)